 Overview of Merrill Edge and Webull

 Are you looking for a brokerage firm?
-Do you want the best in software and trading services?
-Webull and Merrill Edge may have what you’re looking for, but there are important differences between the two brokers.
-Take a look at this comparison before picking one:
+Do you want top software and trading tools?
+Webull and Merrill Edge could be what you need, but there are some important differences.
+Check out this comparison before you choose:

 Comparison Table